librenms/librenms/doc/Extensions/Plugin-System.md

                                        /settings.blade.php
 ```

-The above structure is checked before a plugin can be installed.

-All file/folder names are case sensitive and must match the structure.
+All file/folder names are case-sensitive and must match the structure.

 Only the class & blade files that are really needed need to be created.
 A plugin manager
 will then load a hook that has a basic functionality.